Random Hero (band): History

 In early 2012, Random Hero's drummer Josh Tarrant was accepted into the US Air Force's exclusive entertainment troupe "Tops in Blue".
 With Tarrant's forthcoming one-year absence, the band began to search for a new drummer.
 During their search, Andrew Whiteman (Red Tide Rising) filled in for live shows already scheduled.
 After a lengthy search, the band chose Jon Cornella as the new drummer.
 Jon was found playing in the worship band at a local mega church called Southeast Christian Church.

 Shortly after Tarrant's departure, long time bass player Derek Arosemena felt he was being called in a different direction that would render him unable to tour for any length of time.
 He was replaced within a few days by Rob "Los" McDonough.
 Though new to Random Hero as a musician, McDonough has been part of the Random Hero family from the beginning of Aaron Watkins joining the band.
 He is not only the graphic design artist behind all of the band's images and logos, he is also Aaron's brother in law.
 McDonough fit seamlessly into the band and made his festival debut at the 2012 Agapefest.

 In 2013, Random Hero signed to Redcord Records/Sony Music and released Oceans Of Change, that went on to have multiple Top 5 Billboard Hits such as "Not Alone" and "Burn Up The Night".
 During that time the band found their present drummer, Patrick Madsen.
 The band toured heavily on the Oceans Of Change record and went into the studio in 2016 to record their follow up record independently The Covering which also had multiple Top 5 Billboard Christian Rock Chart hits including, "Mirror Mirror", "Running" and "Impossible".
 Both "Running" and "Impossible charted on the Billboard Mainstream Rock Charts in the top 30.

 In 2018, the band signed to Rockfest Records/ Capitol / Universal Music Group and released Tension on August 22, 2019.
 Tension charted on three major Billboard Charts: #13 Billboard Christian Album Sales, #21 Billboard Heatseekers Chart and #26 Billboard New Hard Rock Album sales Chart.

 In mid 2019, Joshua Bertrand left the band to be more at home with his family, and the band picked up Micah Labrosse who had previously been a contract player for Disciple and Spoken.

 In September 2019, Random Hero released the music video for Tension, issued via Rockfest Records.

-On December 2, 2019, Tension was nominated for the 8th Annual We Love Christian Music Awards, "Amp Award" (Rock/Alternative Album of the year) along side, Skillet, Disciple, Manafest and Seventh Day Slumber.
+On December 2, 2019, Tension was nominated for the 8th Annual We Love Christian Music Awards, "Amp Award" (Rock/Alternative Album of the year) alongside, Skillet, Disciple, Manafest and Seventh Day Slumber.